 Chromosome Protectors

-Buckyballs might also help lengthen life spans because they help to lengthen telomeres.
-Telomeres are protective parts of our chromosomes.
-As they deteriorate so do our chromosomes.
+Buckyballs might also help lengthen lifespans by lengthening telomeres.
+Telomeres are protective caps at the ends of our chromosomes.
+As they deteriorate, so do our chromosomes.

 “Once your telomeres become too short, you can no longer reproduce your cells and continue to live,” explains Makia Freeman, senior researcher at Tools for Freedom.
 Carbon 60 helps prevent telomere shortening by reducing oxidative stress.